owoeye-babatunde/owoeye-babatunde/README.md

 - **Medical RAG System**
   *A Retrieval-Augmented Generation system that empowers doctors with faster and more accurate diagnoses by processing complex medical records.*
-  - 💡 *Impact: Revolutionized diagnostic efficiency for healthcare professionals.*
+  - 💡 *Impact: Revolutionized diagnostic efficiency for healthcare professionals at TauSpan.*

 ### 🏅 Key Achievements
 - **Deployed RAG Systems** for healthcare and finance.
 - **Integrated LLMs** seamlessly into production environments with millions of users.
-- Recipient of **[Insert Prestigious Award]**, recognizing my innovation in AI solutions.
+- Recipient of **Shells Energy 2022 | AI Qualification Bootcamp(2021 & 2023)**, recognizing my innovation in AI solutions.

 ---